 In practice, DEQ has not seen any progress toward these goals over the five fiscal years that the program has been operational.
-Locally focused environmental education projects are tracked by program staff, and communities are required to notify DEQ of progress on their projects annually.
-The number of projects being undertaken in local communities has not increased since FY 2017, and in fact, has decreased slightly from 100 in FY 2017 to 98 in FY 2021.
-Similarly, the percent of local personnel taking advantage of web tutorials on the EPA website related to environmental education has remained approximately constant, increasing only slightly from 34% in FY 2017 to 37% in FY 2022.
-Public awareness of EE projects has also remained statistically unchanged over this period, at 54%, and the percentage of residents who are aware of how they can help with these projects has decreased slightly, from 39% to 34%.
+Locally-focused environmental education projects are tracked by program staff, and communities are required to notify DEQ of progress on their projects annually.
+The number of projects being undertaken in local communities has not increased since FY 2017.
+Similarly, the percent of local personnel taking advantage of web tutorials on the EPA website related to environmental education has remained approximately constant.
+Public awareness of EE projects has also remained statistically unchanged.